4144414D/pytruecrypt/README.md

     01f0  00 00 00 00 00 00 00 00 00 00 00 00 00 00 55 aa   ..............U.

 ####image.py
-image is used to image a truecrypt container for further analysis.
+image is used to image a Truecrypt container for further analysis.
 The container can be open with a password or with keys extracted from memory.

 Encryption modes can be assigned long or short hand where: